Forbes: Failed SPAC merger and sale

 On August 26, 2021, Forbes announced plans to go public via a merger with a special-purpose acquisition company called Magnum Opus Acquisition, and to trade on the New York Stock Exchange as FRBS.
 In February 2022, it was announced that Cryptocurrency exchange Binance would acquire a $200 million stake in Forbes as a result of the SPAC flotation.
 In June 2022, the company terminated its SPAC merger citing unfavorable market conditions.

 In August 2022, the company announced that it was exploring a sale of its business.
 In May 2023, it was announced that billionaire Austin Russell, founder of Luminar Technologies, agreed to acquire an 82 percent stake in a deal valuing the company at $800 million.
 His majority ownership was to include the remaining portion of the company owned by the Forbes family which was not previously sold to Integrated Whale Media.
 The transaction attracted scrutiny by the Committee on Foreign Investment in the United States.
 Russell denied reports that Russian businessman Magomed Musaev was involved in the transaction.
 In November 2023, the deal collapsed, as Russell was unable to put together the necessary funds.

 Other publications

-Apart from Forbes and its lifestyle supplement, Forbes Life, the magazine has 42 international editions covering 69 countries:
+Apart from Forbes and its lifestyle supplements, Forbes Life, the magazine has 42 international editions covering 69 countries: